Certified Check - Explained

 What is a Certified Check?

 A certified check is an approval given by a drawee institution confirming that there are enough funds to pay it.
 The bank makes the certification by placing its signature on the check.
 It is one of the most commonly used modes of payment in the world.
 For this reason, companies and individuals prefer using it to settle outstanding balances and the purchases made amongst others.
 When the two mentioned entities transact using the certified check, the beneficiary of the check just approaches the mentioned financial entity and withdraws the specified amount.

-A Little More on What is a Certified Check
+How Does is a Certified Check Work?

 It is normally issued by an institution approving that there are enough funds to cover the check.
 For this check to be certified, it must have the bank signature.
 The check contains the following words I accept, good or seen which are usually made by the drawee.
 The issuing bank guarantees the recipient of the check that the stated amount will be paid within the period the check is valid.